aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Modifications from inherited contracts
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Modifications from inherited contract (see contract for more details):
-+///   - UpgradeableTokenPool
-+///     - Setters & Getters for new ProxyPool (to support 1.5 CCIP migration on the existing 1.4 Pool) +///     - Modify `onlyOnRamp` modifier to accept transactions from ProxyPool +contract UpgradeableLockReleaseTokenPool is Initializable, UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion {
++///   - UpgradeableTokenPool: Modify `onlyOnRamp` modifier to accept transactions from ProxyPool +contract UpgradeableLockReleaseTokenPool is Initializable, UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion {
    using SafeERC20 for IERC20;